rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 !!!
 Note

-    Don't underestimate the speed gain that can be achieved by setting up and configuring the opcache correctly.
+    Do not underestimate the speed gain that can be achieved by setting up and configuring the opcache correctly.

 <!---